Our models, tools, and analytics help researchers and industry experts use their data to solve problems.

 NC State expands upon its rich history of analytics research and corporate connections with the formation of the Data Driven Science cluster.
-Three senior faculty members will be added to the cluster as part of this effort.
-While these candidates will reside in their home departments, they will support the NC State’s national leadership in data science.
+Three senior faculty members were hired into the cluster as part of this effort from the departments of Computer Science, Statistics and Mathematics.
+While these candidates reside in their home departments, they broadly support NC State’s national leadership in data science.Open Positions

-Nearly every economic sector is struggling with growing data volumes, resulting in “big data” becoming an increasingly important research field.
-Both IBISWorld and MGI predict this market will continue to grow at a significant pace with a more than $200 billion potential market value in health care alone.
-Predictions also include the need for close to 200,000 more analytics and manager positions industry wide.
+Nearly every economic sector is struggling with growing data volume and variety, resulting in “big data” becoming an increasingly important research field.
+Both IBISWorld and MGI predict this market will continue to grow at a significant pace, with a more than $200 billion potential market value in health care alone.
+Predictions include the need for close to 200,000 more analytics and manager positions industry wide.

 New Technique Cuts AI Training Time By More Than 60 Percent

 New artificial intelligence training technique reduces training time for deep learning networks by more than 60 percent without sacrificing accuracy.